magne4000/universal-middleware/packages/universal-middleware/README.md

     esbuildPlugins: [universalMiddleware({
       // Only generate files for selected servers.
 All enabled by default servers?: ('hono' | 'express' | 'hattip' | 'webroute')[];
-      // akin to ebsuild `entryNames` for generated "exports" in package.json serversExportNames?: string;
+      // akin to esbuild `entryNames` for generated "exports" in package.json serversExportNames?: string;
       // akin to ebsuild `entryNames` for generated "exports" in package.json entryExportNames?: string;